f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab1/lab1.rst

    kubectl get pod testpod -n test -o yaml

 You can also use *jsonpath* to filter the output.
 In the below example, we are filtering the output to only show the *status* field.
+We will also use the *jq* command to format the output.

 .. code-block:: bash
    :caption: Get Pod